-Some also believe they are being cute by selecting a handle specifically matched to their comment, such as commenting on Councilman Smith under the name “Smith is a Clown.”
+Some also believe they are being cute by selecting a name specifically matched to their comment, such as commenting on Councilman Smith under the name “Smith is a Clown.”
 That’s not a name and falsely assumes the commenter will be using that same name for every future comment, even when the topic isn’t Councilman Smith.
 Such comments will be changed to “Anonymous” by administrators.

 Is there an issue you would like to write about or comment on, which doesn’t appear on our pages?
 Please contact email@example.com if you have a suggestion or may be interested in submitting a guest column.